Andre Kushniruk BA, PhD

-Calvin Or received his PhD in Industrial Engineering with concentration in human factors from the University of Wisconsin-Madison.
+Calvin Or received his PhD in Industrial Engineering with a concentration in human factors from the University of Wisconsin-Madison.
 His research interests focus on human factors aspects of consumer health information technologies and technology acceptance and adoption.

-Andrew Raij, PhD
+Andrew Raij PhD

 University of South Florida, USA

 Andrew Raij’s research focuses on personal informatics and the quantified self; mobile health; just-in-time intervention; augmented, mixed, and virtual environments; and avatars.